SevenHills Hospital

-SevenHills Hospital are three private hospitals, operating under central management, in Mumbai, Maharashtra and Visakhapatnam, Andhra Pradesh, India.
-The Vishakapatnam branch opened in 1986 and the Mumbai branch in 2010.
-The Mumbai hospital was the result of a Rs 10 billion public-private partnership between Seven Hills and Brihanmumbai Municipal Corporation (BMC).
+SevenHills Hospital is a group of three private hospitals, operating under central management, in Mumbai, Maharashtra, and Visakhapatnam, Andhra Pradesh, India.
+The Visakhapatnam branch opened in 1986, and the Mumbai branch opened in 2010.
+The Mumbai hospital was the result of a Rs 10 billion public-private partnership between SevenHills and Brihanmumbai Municipal Corporation (BMC).
 At 17 acres and 2,000,000 sqft of built-up space, the Mumbai hospital was designed to be the country's largest hospital in a single location.
 A dedicated COVID-19 hospital was added in 2020.

 History and facilities

 In 2002, talks began between SevenHills and Brihanmumbai Municipal Corporation (BMC) to open a multi-specialty branch of the hospital in Mumbai.
 According to the resulting public-private partnership agreement, signed in 2005, BMC gave SevenHills a 60-year lease on a 17 acre plot in the Mumbai suburb of Andheri, near the Mumbai International Airport.
-In exchange, Seven Hills agreed to reserve 20% (300) of its 1,500 beds for low-income patients who come through the BMC healthcare system, charging them at the same rate as offered by public hospitals.
+In exchange, SevenHills agreed to reserve 20% (300) of its 1,500 beds for low-income patients who come through the BMC healthcare system, charging them at the same rate as offered by public hospitals.

 The funding for the project came from private capital and bank loans, and the majority stakeholder is Jitendra Das Maganti, M.D., the founder and managing director of the hospitals.
-The Mumbai hospital was inaugurated in July 2010 by the president of India, Pratibha Patil,. which caused controversy as the hospital space for low-income patients was not ready.
+The Mumbai hospital was inaugurated in July 2010 by the president of India, Pratibha Patil, which caused controversy as the hospital space for low-income patients was not ready.